 - Activating a public catalog is a good option to build a storefront landing page for potential customers.
 In order to put personalization and creative force behind the look and feel of the public catalog view, it is possible to create multiple catalog custom pages including elements such as subscriptions, instructors, company information, etc.

 - A catalog is a practical option to group courses together that are for professional development and supplemental learning purposes.
 These courses are not mandatory or required, but you as a Superadmin would like to encourage your learners to take them.
 By leveraging a catalog, you can include all of the professional development-type courses and give visibility of the catalog to particular groups, branches, or individual users.
-Giving visibility to a particular set of users will allow those users to browse the catalog and self-enroll into any courses that they wish to take.
+Giving visibility to a particular set of users will allow those users to browse the catalog and self-enroll in any courses that they wish to take.
 Reporting for progress in these courses will be available by pulling a course report or user personal summary report.

 For example, a Tech Writer may be enrolled in a formal learning plan full of courses related to the product that they're writing about, documentation methods, and more.
 However, multimedia skills may not be necessary for their job, but still useful.
-With catalogs, you can set up a catalog full of multimedia skill content, give your Tech Writing team visibility to said catalog, and allow them to self-enroll into the courses while growing their skill set.
+With catalogs, you can set up a catalog full of multimedia skill content, give your Tech Writing team visibility to said catalog, and allow them to self-enroll in the courses while growing their skill set.